Dr-Duncan-treatment-room

 Who performs device treatments at L'Atelier Aesthetics?

 Device treatments including Morpheus8, Sofwave and CoolPeel are delivered by our clinical team, Emma, Kate and Bronte, under Dr Brennand’s clinical lead.
-He plans every device treatment at consultation and the team delivers the session.

 How do I verify Dr Brennand's GMC registration?